-HOMEMADE FLUFFY SNOW SLIME!
+HOW TO MAKE WHITE FLUFFY SNOW SLIME!

 What’s the science behind the slime?
-The borate ions in the slime activators (sodium borate, borax powder, or boric acid) mix with the PVA (polyvinyl-acetate) glue and forms this cool stretchy substance.
-This is called cross linking!
+The borate ions in the slime activators (sodium borate, borax powder, or boric acid) mix with the PVA (polyvinyl-acetate) glue and form this cool stretchy substance.
+This is called cross-linking!

 The glue is a polymer and is made up of long, repeating, and identical strands or molecules.
-These molecules with flow past one another keeping the glue in a liquid state.
+These molecules flow past one another keeping the glue in a liquid state.
 Until…

 When you add the borate ions to the mixture, it starts to connect these long strands together.
 They begin to tangle and mix until the substance is less like the liquid you started with and thicker and rubberier like slime!
 Slime is a polymer.

 Picture the difference between wet spaghetti and leftover spaghetti the next day.
-As the slime forms the tangled molecule strands are much like the clump of spaghetti!
+As the slime forms, the tangled molecule strands are much like the clump of spaghetti!

 Is slime a liquid or solid?
-We call it a Non-newtonian fluid because it’s a little bit of both!
+We call it a Non-Newtonian fluid because it’s a little bit of both!

 FLUFFY SNOW SLIME RECIPE

 This recipe uses saline solution but liquid starch or borax powder will also work wonderfully!